tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

 * Because we want to turn a profit, we need to sell at some `PROFIT_MARGIN`.
   For now, you can define it as a global, immutable constant of `0.25`.
 * When the ingredient cannot be found, throw a `IngredientNotFound` exception.
-  To re-iterate the point, we're going to refactor the code later, using `Either` instead of exceptions.

 To test your skills, clone, and prepare this repository: